Nail Technician School

-- Applying polishes or designs as per the client's request (can include a single solid color, classic applications like a French manicure, or new trends such as airbrush designs, geometric patterns, textured designs, etc.)
+- Applying polishes or designs at the client's request (can include a single solid color, classic applications like a French manicure, or new trends such as airbrush designs, geometric patterns, textured designs, etc.)

 - Applying acrylic or other types of artificial nails